kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/azure.md

 ### azure.maxParallel

 `maxParallel` is an optional field that specifies the maximum number of parallel operations to take place.
 This field accepts integer value.
-If this field is not specified, then Vault will set value `128`.
+If this field is not specified, then Vault will set value to `128`.

 ```yaml
 spec: